 The plants are only 1-2 years old, so they will be quite small.
 This makes them easy to transport!
 Below is a breakdown of the range of sizes you can expect.
 (Estimates are approximate and will vary depending on species):

 - Most trees and shrubs are approximately 12″ – 36″ in height.

 - A few shrubs will come in a small 2″ or 4″ standard nursery pot.

 - A few species come in “plug” form.
-(These are like a small potted plant but without the pot, and usually with a longer root mass (up to 6″ in length).
+(These are like a small potted plant but without the pot, and usually with longer roots (up to 6″ in length) ).